 Hong Kong and Macau are Special Administrative Regions of China with their own laws and the internationally recognized right to arrest and try foreigners as well as their own nationals.
 Anyone who breaks the law in Hong Kong or Macau is subject to prosecution under the local legal system.
 If an individual is convicted and sentenced to imprisonment by a Hong Kong or Macau court, the sentence would most likely be served in a local prison.
+For more information about Hong Kong laws and special circumstances, please refer to this website: Hong Kong International Travel Information (see Local Laws & Special Circumstances).

 When notified of the arrest of an American Citizen, U.S. Consulate staff will attempt to visit the American as soon as possible.
 The following information is drawn from the same information we provide to Americans who are detained, arrested, or imprisoned in Hong Kong or Macau.